Leath: Yeah, OK. Well, I'm from Harare which is the capital of Zim. I was born there.

 Todd: Wow!
 What animals could you see?

-Leath: Ah, just about an hours drive out of any city, you are liable to come across just about anything.
-I've seen leapords often at night about an hour out of the capital where I live.
+Leath: Just about an hours drive out of any city, you are able to come across just about anything.
+I've seen leopards often at night about an hour out of the capital where I live.
 You see monkeys along the road, right up to the city outskirts.
 In certain areas you'll have to stop for elephants.
 There's quite a few buck warning signs because they are actully quite dangerous at night.
 They jump across the road and your cars hit them at windscreen height.
 It is a bit of a problem.
 So, there's buck everywhere.
-And then away from residential areas, there's you know your big five, rhino, lion being the most... well interesting and I guess for foreigners.
+Away from residential areas, there's you know your big five, rhino, lion being the most... well interesting and I guess for foreigners.
 They are never really never around human settlement cause they are very very dangerous.
 They do take people from time to time.